 Note that Level 2 classes are only open to people who have previous improv training (e.g. our Level 1 course or equivalent).

 Level 3 is designed to build on all the material covered in the previous levels.
 More advanced improv techniques will be covered such as different show formats and scene structures, handling larger multi-person group scenes, scene editing and introduction to long form.
 The focus will be primarily on scene work.
 By the end of Level 3, you should have all the skills needed to perform in front of an audience in a variety of improv styles and formats.

 Note that Level 3 classes are only open to people who have taken our Level 2 course or have equivalent training elsewhere, or have approval of the instructors.

-We also plan to offer Master Classes on specific topics.
-In addition, we plan to bring in outside instructors as part of our Continuing Education series.
-For information on any of these more advanced classes, email us at email@example.com
+We also offer Continuing Education Classes on specific topics.
+For information on any of these more advanced classes, email us at firstname.lastname@example.org